 I applied for the residence permit and skipped the visa since I didn’t want to go back to the US and wait for approval.

-In May 2022 when I was applying, I couldn’t find any information online, or from the Greek consulates in Boston and Croatia about how to apply (they referred me to a “one-stop shop” online for application which did not exist).
+In May 2022 when I was applying, I couldn’t find any information online, or from the Greek consulates in Boston and Croatia about how to apply (they kept referring me to a “one-stop shop” online for application which did not exist).

-[Update: it looks like you can now apply for the Greek digital nomad residence permit online!]
+But you can now apply for the Greek digital nomad residence permit online!

 So I worked with a lawyer to take me through the process.
 Here’s what we did.